parse-community/docs/_includes/cloudcode/cloud-code.md

 The `afterDelete` handler can access the object that was deleted through `request.object`.
 This object is fully fetched, but cannot be refetched or resaved.

-The client will receive a successful response to the delete request after the handler terminates, regardless of how it terminates.
+The client will receive a successful response to the delete request after the handler terminates, regardless of how the `afterDelete` terminates.
 For instance, the client will receive a successful response even if the handler throws an exception.
 Any errors that occurred while running the handler can be found in the Cloud Code log.

 If you want to use `afterDelete` for a predefined class in the Parse JavaScript SDK (e.g. [Parse.User]({{ site.apis.js }}classes/Parse.User.html)), you should not pass a String for the first argument.
 Instead, you should pass the class itself.